Biden names diplomatic chiefs, aiming to convey momentum and avoid fights

 Biden’s announcements came as Trump’s efforts to hang on to the presidency looked ever more precarious Monday.

 Michigan’s Board of Canvassers voted to certify the state’s election results.
 A General Services Administration official issued a finding that the transition can begin.
-And two more Republican senators, Rob Portman of Ohio and Shelley Moore Capito of West Virginia, said they’d seen nothing to cast doubt on Biden’s win.
+And four more Republican senators, Rob Portman of Ohio and Shelley Moore Capito of West Virginia, Lamar Alexander of Tennessee and Bill Cassidy of Louisiana said they had seen nothing to cast doubt on Biden’s win.

 The choices Biden announced Monday, beyond including several longtime allies, all worked together in the Obama administration.